-&lt;sup>5In the exact matching case, the Gaussian kernel actually gives identical results to the indicator, since its maximum is attained uniquely at an exact match.
+^{6.} In the exact matching case, the Gaussian kernel actually gives identical results to the indicator, since its maximum is attained uniquely at an exact match.
 However, the indicator makes the upcoming theoretical results clearer.

-&lt;sup>6An early attempt do evaluate different measures is reported in [60].
+^{7.} An early attempt to evaluate different measures is reported in [62].